opensearch-project/documentation-website/_tools/sycamore.md

 # Sycamore ETL pipeline structure

-A Sycamore ETL pipeline is a series of transformations on a [DocSet](https://sycamore.readthedocs.io/en/stable/sycamore/get_started/concepts.html#docsets), which is a collection of documents and their constintuent elements (e.g. a table, block of text, or header).
+A Sycamore Extract, Transform, Load (ETL) pipeline applies a series of transformations to a [DocSet](https://sycamore.readthedocs.io/en/stable/sycamore/get_started/concepts.html#docsets), which is a collection of documents and their constituent elements (for example, tables, blocks of text, or headers).
 At the end of the pipeline, the DocSet is loaded into OpenSearch vector and keyword indexes.

 A pipeline to prepare unstructured data for vector or hybrid search in OpenSearch generally has these parts: